Ways to Experience Opening Night

 At the Opera House

-The Met season opens September 22 with Music Director James Levine conducting a new production of Mozart’s eternal masterpiece Le Nozze di Figaro, directed by Richard Eyre, who sets the action in a 18th-century manor house in Seville during the 1930s.
-Dashing bass-baritone Ildar Abdrazakov, our Figaro, leads a dazzling cast, including Marlis Petersen as his bride, Susanna, Peter Mattei as the philandering Count, Amanda Majeski as the long-suffering Countess, and Isabel Leonard as the libidinous pageboy Cherubino.
-Designer Rob Howell (Carmen, Werther) utilizes a revolving set to keep the story bubbling along.
+The Met season opens on Monday, September 22, with Music Director James Levine conducting a new production of Mozart’s Le Nozze di Figaro, directed by Richard Eyre, who sets the action in an 18th-century manor house in Seville during the 1930s.
+Ildar Abdrazakov stars in the title role, opposite Marlis Petersen as Susanna, Peter Mattei as the Count, Amanda Majeski as the Countess, and Isabel Leonard as Cherubino.
 Curtain time is 6:15 pm EST.

 In Times Square

 For the ninth straight year, Opening Night will be transmitted live to multiple giant screens in Times Square.
 Approximately 1,500 seats will be available on a first come, first served basis, with additional standing room provided.
-Pre-show coverage, including red-carpet interviews, starts at 6 pm EST.
+Pre-show coverage starts at 6 pm EST.

 On Lincoln Center Plaza

 The performance will also be shown on a screen on the Met façade, with approximately 2,500 seats available on Lincoln Center’s Josie Robertson Plaza.
-Pre-show coverage, including red-carpet interviews, starts at 6 pm EST. Free tickets, with a limit of two per person, will be distributed via a drawing ending September 12.
+Pre-show coverage starts at 6 pm EST. Free tickets, with a limit of two per person, will be distributed via a drawing ending September 12.

 On the Air